USB Hub Features and Capabilities

 Plug-and-Play Functionality

-USB hubs typically offer plug-and-play functionality, meaning they do not require additional drivers or software installation.
-This feature ensures seamless integration with most operating systems and devices, allowing users to start using the hub immediately after connecting it.
+USB hubs often provide plug and play functionality, so they may not require additional drivers or software to operate.
+This can support easy integration with many operating systems and devices, allowing users to begin using the hub shortly after connecting it, depending on the specific hardware and setup.

 Key Workloads and Applications